QI2lab/merfish3d-analysis/docs/workflow.md

 decoding loads those arrays and applies chromatic, affine, and SOFIMA transforms in one sampling step.

+Decoding operates on the tile's local round-1 grid.
+Local translation, optional non-rigid refinement, and wavelength-dependent chromatic correction align the bits on that grid.
+After decoding, transcript coordinates are mapped to world coordinates using voxel spacing, recorded stage position, camera/stage calibration, and the fitted global affine.
+Zhuang uses these same methods; its acquisition-specific settings remain in the example.

 ## Global registration and fusion of first fiducial round

 ```mermaid